2013 Panel Discussions

-As the 75th Anniversary of Kristallnacht approaches, our panel encourages converations about respect and diversity in our society, and about empowering our community to speak out against injustice.
-Join Rev. Bryan Fulwider, Imam Muhammed Musri and other faith leaders in a discussion around the theme of “Never Again.”
+As the 75th Anniversary of Kristallnacht approaches, our panel encouraged converations about respect and diversity in our society, and about empowering our community to speak out against injustice.
+Rev. Bryan Fulwider, Imam Muhammed Musri and other faith leaders discussed issues around the theme of “Never Again.”

 PEACE PITCH – DEVELOPING AN IMPACT CAMPAIGN FOR YOUR FILM

 - Thursday, September 19, 4pm, SunTrust Auditorium, Crummer Building, Rollins College.

 Steve Michelson, President & Executive Director of Specialty Studios, led a discussion of Impact and Outreach campaigns for issue-oriented documentaries.
 Specialty Studios, located in Northern California, is a fully integrated media and content studio harnessing the power of socially conscious media to touch hearts, engage minds, and inspire action.
 They partner with producers to build powerful campaigns that get audiences actively involved in creating solutions to the world’s most pressing challenges.